Covenant Setup With .doc File Extension - Microsoft Word on Host

 - Query

-or actual loginget-netuser | select -ExpandProperty samaccountname
+samaccountnameor actual loginget-netuser | select -ExpandProperty samaccountname

 - Sometimes people leave passwords in the description fields

-find-userfield -SearchField description "admin"
+find-userfield -SearchField description "password"find-userfield -SearchField description "pass"find-userfield -SearchField description "admin"

 Offensive PowerShell Part 3 - Enumerating Groups